 Chris Phenicie has received an Society of Physics Students (SPS) Leadership Award.
 The award recognizes SPS members with high scholarship performance both in physics and overall studies and the exhibition of the potential and intention for continued scholastic development in physics.
 Phenicie is the President of the University SPS chapter.
 The award in the amount of $2000 was funded by alumni of Sigma Pi Sigma.

-School of Physics and Astronomy Professor Terry Jones explains to local news why international time-keepers need a "Leap Second" every few years.
+School of Physics and Astronomy Professor Terry Jones talks to local news about the Pluto mission and why it's important to astrophysicists.

 Sachdev receives Lederman Fellowship

 Research Assistant Kanika Sachdev recently received the Lederman Fellowship in Experimental Physics from Fermilab.
 The Lederman Fellowship is one of the most distinguished postdoctoral fellowships in experimental particle physics.
 More »

 Thesis Defence in 110 PAN

 Abdul Malmi Kakkada, University of Minnesota

 This is the public portion of Mr. Kakkada's thesis defense

 Noise and stochastic resonance in nanoscale magnetic particles —